What is Commercial Insurance?

 The retroactive date is the date from which incidents that happen on or after it become eligible for coverage.
 The extended reporting period helps cover claims filed within a certain period after your policy expires.
 The retroactive date is an important factor to consider because some events that result in a loss for a client might not become apparent until a few years later when the court summons arrives in the mail.
 By having an older retroactive date, you will have more protection from events that happened in the past that have not surfaced yet.

 Commercial auto insurance helps cover the costs of an auto accident that occurs while you or an employee is using a company-owned vehicle for work purposes.
-Even in the event of a deadly accident, this coverage can assist pay for property damage and medical expenses.
+Even in the event of a deadly accident, this coverage can assist in paying for property damage and medical expenses.

 Who Is Required to Have Commercial Auto Insurance?

-• Has employees that drive their cars for work.
+Has employees who drive their cars for work.

-• Has employees that drive corporate vehicles that are leased, rented, or owned by the company.
+Has employees who drive corporate vehicles that are leased, rented, or owned by the company.

 What does Commercial Auto Insurance Cover?